So, you want to add a live chat button to your website? Or maybe you already have one, but feel like it’s not working the way it should be?

 So, let’s talk about those chat buttons in more detail.
 What exactly are they?
 And how do you acquire one for your website?

-A live chat button is a small icon, which is usually located at the bottom right corner of a web page and invites visitors to start a chat conversation.
+A live chat button is a small icon, usually located at the bottom right corner of a web page, that invites visitors to start a chat conversation with a website owner.
 When people click the button, it’ll open a live chat window where they can leave their messages and get real-time answers.

 Usually, you don’t even notice if a website has this small button or not until you really need it.
 And when you do need it, the button may feel like a true savior.